 If you’ve read our pillar articles (which can be reached through the tabs at the top of this website), you know that our conviction is that all believers should be part of a team seeking to reach the unreached.
 Some will go, some will pray, some will provide financial support, some will provide logistical support.

 Project Edinburgh represents a wonderful opportunity for you to be involved in such a team.
+Here are some ways you can join Matthew and Marsena’s team:

 - You can pray for Matthew and Marsena as well as for the needs of the overall Project Edinburgh ministry.
 You can find information to inform your prayers at the Project Edinburgh Facebook page and at the Cunningham’s website.